lakeesiv/cam-moodle-auto-login/README.md

 # The avatar

-In case everyone cares, the avatar is `King Crismon` from JoJo Bizarre Adventure: Golden Wind.
-There is a reason why this avatar was used, other than having a JoJo reference in here
+In case anyone cares, the avatar is `King Crismon` from JoJo Bizarre Adventure: Golden Wind.
+There is a reason why this avatar was used, other than having a JoJo reference in here, was...

 <details >